-Cut the cooking time in half and the chicken too.
-Spatchcock is an old BBQ hack to make a chicken flat so that it is easier to cook over the coals.
-It also cuts the cooking time for the chicken in half and cooks the chicken evenly.
+Cut the cooking time in half and the chicken, too.
+Spatchcock is an old BBQ hack to make a chicken flat so it is easier to cook over the coals.
+It also cooks the chicken evenly and cuts the cooking time in half.

 - Umami Bomb Quiche

-Everything in this quiche is chock full of umami.
+This quiche is chock full of umami.
 In order of increasing content: eggs, mushrooms, chicken, asparagus, onions, peas, and parmesan cheese.
-Add a little salt and pepper then BOOM!
+Add a little salt and pepper, then BOOM!

 - White Chicken Chili

-We used to visit a small shop in a strip mall where one small store sold cooking ingredients, candy and nuts and stuff.
-One of the items we used to buy was white chilli mix that had a tiny little bottle of Green Tabasco tied to it.
-This is my version of that wonderful spicy chilli.
-I am not using the traditional green chillies because I find them too harsh so have gone for smoky dried chipotle for that nice after glow and a slight pink colour.
+We used to visit a small shop in a strip mall that sold cooking ingredients, candy, and nuts.
+One of the items we used to buy was white chili mix that had a tiny bottle of Green Tabasco tied to it.
+This is my version of that wonderful spicy chili.
+I am not using the traditional green chiles because I find them too harsh, so I have gone for smoky, dried chipotle for that nice afterglow and a slight pink colour.